xemlock/google-apps-login/readme.txt

 = Extensible Platform =

-Google Apps Login allows you to centralize your site's Google functionality and build your own extensions, or use third-party extensions, which require no configuration themselves and share the same user authentication and permissions that users already allowed for Google Apps Login itself.
+Login for Google Apps allows you to centralize your site's Google functionality and build your own extensions, or use third-party extensions, which require no configuration themselves and share the same user authentication and permissions that users already allowed for Login for Google Apps itself.

 Using our platform, your website appears to Google accounts as one unified 'web application', making it more secure and easier to manage.